 Invented girl names draw lots of criticism.
-And I get it – reasons abound to prefer names with history and backstory, too.
+And that’s no surprise – reasons abound to prefer names with history and backstory, too.

 Except every name was invented at some point.
 Sure, sometimes it was Shakespeare doing the inventing, which seems … better than me dreaming up names here by my lonesome.